GradSkip: Communication-Accelerated Local Gradient Methods with Better Computational Complexity: GradSkip+

 \section{GradSkip+}

-Here we aim to present a deeper understanding for \mbox{\algname{GradSkip}} by extending it in two directions and designed our generic \algname{GradSkip+} method.

-The first direction is the formulation of the optimization problem.
-As we discussed earlier, distributed optimization \eqref{dist-opt-prob} with consensus constraints can be transformed into regularized optimization problem \eqref{dist-opt-prob-reform} in the lifted space.
-Thus, following \citet{Mishchenko2022ProxSkip}, we consider the (lifted) problem\footnote{To be precise, the lifted problem is in $\R^{nd}$ as we stack all local variables $x_1,\dots,x_n\in\R^d$ into one.}
+We extend \mbox{\algname{GradSkip}} in two directions, leading to our general \algname{GradSkip+} method.
+The first extension concerns the optimization problem formulation.
+As discussed, the distributed problem \eqref{dist-opt-prob} with consensus constraints can be reformulated as a regularized problem \eqref{dist_opt_prob_reform} in a lifted space, where the local variables $x_1, \dots, x_n \in \R^d$ are stacked into a single vector in $\R^{nd}$.
+Following \citet{Mishchenko2022ProxSkip}, we consider the lifted problem

-where $f(x)$ is strongly convex and smooth loss, while $\psi(x)$ is closed, proper and convex regularizer (e.g., see \eqref{consensus-constraint}).
-The requirement we impose on the regularizer is that the proximal operator of $\psi$ is a single-valued function that can be computed.
+where $f(x)$ is a smooth, strongly convex loss, and $\psi(x)$ is a closed, proper, convex regularizer (see \eqref{dist_opt_prob_reform}).
+We require that the proximal operator of $\psi$ is a single-valued function that can be computed.

 The second extension in \algname{GradSkip+} is the generalization of the randomization procedure of probabilistic alternations in \algname{GradSkip} by allowing arbitrary unbiased compression operators with certain bounds on the variance.
 Let us formally define the class of compressors we will be working with.